MiqeWazowhiskey/seesaw-sim/README.md

 ## Trade-offs and Limitations

-- The requirements, including the bonuses, have been fully implemented; the limitations below are based on my observations.
+- The requirements, including the bonuses, have been fully implemented.
-- **Responsiveness:** While the simulation is interactive on desktop, some mobile optimizations (like touch events) are not fully implemented.

 ## AI Assistance